Rádio – Top 100 (Slovakia)

 Rádio – Top 100 (originally Rádio Top 100 Oficiálna) is the Slovak national airplay chart published by the IFPI Czech Republic on a weekly basis since the cancellation of the Slovak national section (SNS IFPI) on December 31, 2009.

 Besides the Top 100 record chart, also the component Rádio Top 50 is effective, featuring exclusively song releases by Slovak and/or Czech artists.
 Online versions of the charts are released at ifpicr.cz/hitparada/40, featuring Top 100, respectively Top 50 positions.

-As of the issue dated November 17, 2025 the current number-one single on the chart is "Glide" by Neiked and Portugal.
-The Man.
+As of the issue dated September 14, 2026 the current number-one single on the chart is "Dai Dai" by Shakira and Burna Boy.